Cavan county football team: 1970–present

 Mackey later said: "One game turned the whole thing on its head for years.
 We didn't really recover from that for years, from pushing so close to promotion".

 Manager Donal Keogan got the county promoted the following year but league restructuring landed Cavan in Division 2 instead.
 Relegation to Division 3 quickly followed.
 Cavan lost to Antrim in the 2009 Ulster SFC.

 The county narrowly avoided relegation to Division 4 in 2012 following a loss by a scoreline of 4–6 to 0–12 to Antrim, surviving because already-relegated Tipperary defeated Offaly when an Offaly win would have sent Cavan down on the head-to-head result.

 Under the management of Mattie McGleenan, Cavan's defence was not strong.

 Former senior player Mickey Graham was appointed as manager ahead of the 2019 season.
 Fellow Cavanman Dermot McCabe and Monaghan's Martin Corey joined him.
 Cavan reached the 2019 Ulster SFC final in Graham's first season as manager, losing to Donegal.
 In 2020, Graham led Cavan to consecutive Ulster SFC finals for the first time since the 1960s.
 Cavan won and, because of the impact of the COVID-19 pandemic on Gaelic games, went straight into the All-Ireland SFC semi-final, the county's first appearance at that stage since 1997.

+Westmeath beat Cavan to win the 2022 Tailteann Cup final.

+The Cavan–Westmeath rivalry was renewed in the 2026 championship.
+Cavan's beating by Westmeath that year was historic as it meant Westmeath had won five championship games in the same year for the first time ever.
+Westmeath's victory was all the sweeter as Dermot McCabe was managing Cavan in that game, after having given Westmeath a go for less than ten months, relegating Westmeath to Division 3 before he left, so it was up to his successor Mark McHugh to secure Sam Maguire Cup football for Westmeath in 2026.